 We can also arrange for a medical expert to provide a statement that you were the victim of prescription medication malpractice.
 This is required under Md.
 Code, Cts. & Jud.
 Proc.
 Art. § 3-2A-04(b)(1) and must be filed within 90 days of filing your lawsuit.
 The court will dismiss the case without prejudice if this statement is not filed by the 90-day deadline.
 Fortunately, this means your case can be refiled, and you will have another opportunity to provide a medical expert statement.

 We can also help you decide if you want your case to go through the arbitration process.
 Maryland requires medical malpractice cases to undergo an arbitration process before a trial is scheduled.
 Arbitration is not a trial but a negotiation to resolve the case before trial, facilitated by an arbitrary third party.
 However, you can waive arbitration if you provide a statement from a medical expert like the one described above.
 Our medical malpractice attorneys can help manage the stresses of your legal and ensure all requirements are met.

 Call a Maryland Medication Error and Wrong Prescription Lawyer Today for a Free Consultation

-If you or a loved one has suffered adverse medical effects or serious medical injuries from taking the wrong medication, call the Maryland wrong prescription and medication error attorneys at Rice, Murtha & Psoras.
-Our lawyers have the experience, knowledge, and resources to fight for your rights.
-Call (410) 694-7291 today to schedule a free consultation.
+If you or a loved one has suffered adverse medical effects or serious medical injuries from taking the wrong medication, call the Maryland medical malpractice attorneys at Rice, Murtha & Psoras.
+Call (443) 339-8368 today to schedule a free consultation.